usesalt/wikigen/docs/SALT-DOCS.md

 ## Component 3: Fast Documentation Search

 Building upon the structured documentation produced by the [Documentation Generation Pipeline](02_documentation_generation_pipeline_.md), the **Fast Documentation Search** component introduces a critical capability: the ability to rapidly locate relevant information across all generated Markdown files.
 In large codebases with extensive documentation, finding specific details quickly is paramount for both human engineers and AI assistants.
-This component ensures that the rich context generated by `salt-docs-cli` is not just available, but also highly accessible.
+This component ensures that the rich context generated by `salt-docs` is not just available, but also highly accessible.

 ### Core Responsibilities